kasparas-ban/torch-nextjs/README.md

 Necessary

 - [ ] Make a Not Found page
+- [ ] Add percentage to each item strip
 - [ ] Add some background
 - [ ] Mark active page navlink
 - [ ] Implement item "done" action
 - [ ] Implement item "remove" action
-- [ ] Implement email waiting list
+- [x] Implement email waiting list

 Nice to have